llvm/llvm-project/llvm/docs/LangRef.rst

 #.
 The optional ``fast-math flags`` marker indicates that the select has one or more
    :ref:`fast-math flags <fastmath>`.
 These are optimization hints to enable otherwise unsafe floating-point optimizations.
-Fast-math flags are only valid for selects that return a floating-point scalar or vector type, or an array (nested to any depth) of floating-point scalar or vector types.
+Fast-math flags are only valid for selects that return a floating-point scalar or vector type, possibly within an array (nested to any depth), or a homogeneous struct literal.

 Semantics:
 """"""""""